 I came to talk to my teacher and he (or she) was not in their office.
 Shouldn't they be there?

 Not necessarily.
 Try coming during their posted office hours.
 If these times are not good for you, contact your teacher before or after class for a meeting time that is good for both of you.

 I want to drop a class offered by the Department of Social Sciences.
 What do I have to do?

 Obtain a drop form from the Registrar's Office and then meet with your academic advisor to discuss your action.
-Once your advisor has approved your action and signed your drop form, visit the instructor of the class you want to drop.
-He or she will sign your form and then you need to have the Head of Department of Social Sciences sign it.
-Once this signature is obtained, return the form to the Registrar's Office and you will be dropped from the class.
-Make sure you drop classes before the drop deadline (which is listed in the catalog).
-Also remember that you can only drop 6 classes during your career at Tarleton.
+Once your advisor has approved your action and signed your drop form, return the form to the Registrar's Office.
+Make sure to drop classes before the "Drop Deadline" (listed in the catalog).

 I'm thinking about getting a Masters degree in History (or Political Science) from Tarleton.
 What do I do to get started?

 Students interested in earning a M.A. degree need to start by setting an appointment to talk to Dr. Richard Cruz, History Graduate advisor.
 Dr. Cruz fill you in on the requirements for the MA in History, tell you about available courses, and advise you on how to apply for admittance.
 He will also be able to answer any other questions you may have.
 We no longer offer a MA degree in Political Science.

 Did John Tarleton really have a duck named Oscar P?